 By the numbers..

-Pharmacy doctoral degree program highlights
+Doctor of Pharmacy degree program highlights

 With a dynamic combination of classroom instruction and practical experiences, the UAA/ISU Doctor of Pharmacy program will train you for a diverse, rewarding and lucrative career as a pharmacist.